 − to maximize effective use of the channel resources;

-− not to touch the frequencies AIS1 and AIS2, and minimize interference;
+− to retain the frequencies AIS1 and AIS2, and minimize interference;

-− to use channels 2027 and 2028 for ASM (data vs. Navigation) offloading the AIS system;
+− to use channels 2027 and 2028 for ASM (data vs. Navigation) reducing the loading on the AIS channels;

-− to focus the AIS sat uplink on channels 75 and 76, already allocated for satellite detection;
+− to focus the AIS sat uplink on channels 75 and 76 which are already allocated for satellite detection;

 − to keep all other ship borne transmissions (VDE and voice) in the low band, enabling protection of the AIS system on existing frequencies;

-− channels 2026 and 2086 are used for low power innovative AIS apps not on board ships to reduce to load on AIS1 and AIS2, and to make a guard band for coast stations and satellites, to enable protection of their AIS and ASM receivers from the VDE transmitters;
+− to use channels 2026 and 2086 for low power innovative AIS apps not on board ships which will reduce the load on AIS1 and AIS2, and to create a guard band for coast stations and satellites, to enable protection of their AIS and ASM receivers from the VDE transmitters;

 − the large footprint of the satellite.